 The Choir Director at First Church, about 50.

 A young woman, seeking and finding.
 Danehart’s fiancée.

 A young man, foolishly involved with an evil organization, called "The People."

 An older man.
 The local representative of "The People."

 Two old church members, who finish each other’s sentences.

 Other members of First Church.

-As you will see from the video, this has been a long process.
-God gave me these songs and I've written them down as best I can, especially since I don't read music very well, or play an instrument.
+As you may realize, this has been a long process.
+God gave me these songs and the story and I've written them down as best I can.

-I would also like to thank the musicians and vocal artists who participated in the Screening.
-You will find all of their names listed in the credits at the end of the video.
+I would also like to thank the musicians and vocal artists who recorded the music and some of the scenes.
+You will find all of their names listed in the credits at the end of the various videos.

 And, of course, I want to thank my family and friends; especially my children and my husband, Rick, who have all believed in this project and encouraged me every step of the way.